top of page

 When the results came out and it became certain I didn’t make it, the disappointment I had was very heavy, and it was made worse because people didn’t get it.

-I was disappointed that I wasn’t able to live up to my parent’s expectations.
-I was disappointed that I went through law school for years even when I didn’t want to.
-I was disappointed that for all those countless nights and days and weeks and months I spent studying and feeling so lost and shitty, I had nothing to show for it.
+I was disappointed that I wasn’t able to live up to my parents’ expectations.
+I was disappointed that I went through law school for years, even when I didn’t want to.
+I was disappointed that for all those countless nights and days and weeks and months I spent studying and feeling so lost, mentally battered, desperate, and shitty, I had nothing to show for it.

 What now?
 What then?